 At present, you seem to be in a never-ending cycle of capital expenditure.
 Every few months servers need to be upgraded, additional storage added and new licenses purchased.

-And once you’ve deployed to the cloud your ability to respond to the pace of change, rather than be the break on it is unlimited.
+And once you’ve deployed to the cloud your ability to respond to the pace of change is unlimited.
 Scale up, scale down, easily, securely and instantly.

-But we know that having the right technology is one aspect of a successful transition to the cloud.
-Just as important is ensuring that the implementation and setup supports the way you want to work from day one.
+However, we know that having the right technology is one aspect of a successful transition to the cloud.
+Just as important is ensuring that the implementation and setup supports the way you want to work, right from day one.
 Only by tailoring the tech to your specific needs can you enjoy the benefits of smarter, more mobile working.

 By working closely with you we aim to create a realistic roadmap to deliver the benefits of cloud and VDC into your organisation.
 We help you to answer all those big questions: Do you have sufficient network capabilities?
 Is your business ready to transition all or only a portion of your severs onto the Cloud?
 If any, what are your security concerns?
 Organisationally, are you ready for the change?